dominika-baszanowska/Air-Quality-Data-Continuous/docs/deployment.md

 ### Scenario:

 A council official, which we have classified within the *Healthy Citizen actor*, has been requested to analyse how the national lockdown impacted the emission of particles such as Nitrogen Dioxide (NO2) around certain locations in Bristol during the month of March.
 To complete this task, the official will visit the *Historic Pollution Data* website which is kept updated by the *maintainer*.
-On this website the user will be able to select a table with the name of *See pollution records from March*, he will then narrow down his search by *selecting* his desired location e.g., Temple Way.
-This request will be rendered by the *Historic Pollution Data Server* which will send a query to the *Database* so that a result is provided to the original request made by the official.
+On this website the user will be able to select a table with the name of *See pollution records from March* as seen in the screenshot below.

-### Screenshots:

 ![Insert screenshots here](images/uc1image1.png)
 <figcaption><em>Figure 9: </em>The user clicks on <i>See pollution records from March.</i></figcaption>

+Once he completed the above, he will then narrow down his search by *selecting* his desired location e.g., Temple Way; as seen below.
+This request will be rendered by the *Historic Pollution Data Server* which will send a query to the *Database* so that a result is provided to the original request made by the official.

 ![Insert screenshots here](images/uc1image2.png)
 <figcaption><em>Figure 10: </em>The user clicks on <i>Temple Way,</i> to narrow down the search.</figcaption>